 A new cowgirl burst on the movie screens in the early forties.
 Attractive, talented, this heroine was an excellent horsewoman, who had the athletic ability to perform dangerous Stunts.
 The cowgirl's name was BETTY MILES.

-Until recently, Betty Miles remained an enigma to western film historians.
-Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement, "The author has found no biographical data on her.
+For years, Betty Miles remained an enigma to western film historians.
+Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement: "The author has found no biographical data on her.
 Apparently she found better things to do than eat dust on the Monogram Ranch for low pay, little fame, and meager prospects for advancement to greater things."

 Betty was born to George Henry T. and Harriet Henninger of Santa Monica, California on January 11, 1910.
 She was christened Elizabeth Harriet.
 From Monogram press books, it was mentioned that Betty learned to ride at the age of two and her father was a cattleman.

 Nothing else is known about Betty until the Fall of 1927 when she enrolled at the University of Southern California (Los Angeles).
 Betty was quite active in college activities.
-She was a member of the debate team, ultimately becoming first the manager and in her senior year the team captain.
-Other activities included being a member of the Alpha Delta Pi Sorority, Touchstone Drama Shop, El Rodeo (the college yearbook) staff, Daily Trojan staff, Press club and she was the chairwoman of the Junior Prom Committee.
-By Betty's senior year, she was considered the most experienced debater of the Debate Squad.
+She was a member of the debate team, becoming first the manager and in her senior year, the team captain.
+Other activities included being a member of the Alpha Delta Pi Sorority, Touchstone Drama Shop, El Rodeo (the college yearbook) staff, Daily Trojan staff, Press club, and chairwoman of the Junior Prom Committee.
+By Betty's senior year, she was considered the most experienced debater on the Debate Squad.
 Betty proved her worth in extemporaneous Speaking by winning three cups, one of which was the Bowen trophy and second the Phi Gamma Delta cup.

 In 1931, Betty graduated from the USC College of Letters, Arts and Sciences with a Bachelor of Arts degree.
 She earned a major in Speech and minors in Monoeconomics and Polyscience.

 For the next few years, Betty wrote and produced programs for radio stations KNX and KFL in Los Angeles.
-Again, a Monogram press book states that Betty had been a radio writer and director and for 79 weeks produced a series of American historical dramas on KNX.
+A Monogram Pictures press book states that Betty had been a radio writer and director and for 79 weeks produced a series of American historical dramas on KNX.

-Then Betty changed direction again and in later years said that she became a dramatic coach to young players at Columbia, 20th Century-Fox, Universal and Monogram Studios.
+Then Betty changed direction again and became a dramatic coach to young players at Columbia, 20th Century-Fox, Universal and Monogram.
 Betty would play down her acting career in Hollywood.
 However, at Fox, Betty did double Linda Darnell in the circus melodrama CHAD HANNA (1940).
 The story on how Betty was signed for a Hollywood acting career sounds like something out of a press book.
 In fact, it did come from a Monogram press book.
 The story went like this.
 In 1941, Betty was on horseback, watching a western heroine having trouble guiding her horse through an action scene.
 After a number of retakes, Betty volunteered to do the scene and was successful on her first try.
 This led the producer to sign Betty to a contract.
-If this is a true story then the producer was probably Robert Tansey, who would later use Betty in eight of his films at Monogram.
-Tansey worked on a number of the Monogram Tex Ritter westerns, so again if the story happened, it probably was on a Ritter set.
+If this is true, the producer was probably Robert Emmett 'Bob' Tansey, who would later use Betty in eight of his films at Monogram.
+Tansey worked on a number of the Monogram Tex Ritter westerns, so if this story happened, it probably was on a Ritter film.